hlovatt/tag2ver/README.md

   6. Uploads to ``PyPI`` or ``Test PyPi`` with ``-t`` option (if ``setup.py`` exists).

-The whole program is in the single file, ``tag2var.py``, (without any dependencies outside of Python3.6+) and therefore this file alone can be copied to install the utility.
+The whole program is in the single file, ``tag2var.py``, (without any dependencies outside Python3.6+) and therefore this file alone can be copied to install the utility.
 Alternatively::

     pip3 install tag2ver